 by anthony on 12/15/10 at 9:19 pm

 As designers, our jobs aren’t as easy as people think.
 On top of designing, we have to deal with the everyday stresses of the Organization.
-Yes, the Organization.
-You can have the perfect design in the world, but when you put it in the context of the Organization, your design can take a dramatic turn.
+You can have the perfect design, but the Organization can ruin that.
 According to the survey Why Designers Fail: The Report, the number one obstacle designers face isn’t a lack of skill or psychological stability.
 It’s the issues of the Organization.

 Out of 389 surveyors, the issue of “People in non-design roles making design decisions” and “Managers making design decisions w/o design training” were the top two issues ranked as the most significant contributors to the failure of designers.
 Before you start to assume that these survey results are one-sided, note that this survey included non-designers as well.
 In fact, “49% of those surveyed identified as playing a lead or management role.”
 There was a general consensus in how designers and non-designers view the causes of design failure.